mercadopago/devsite-docs/guides/additional-content/reports/released-money/introduction.en.md

 ## Using the report

-The Release Report is an essential tool for both reconciliation and analysis of your financial history.
+The Releases Report is an essential tool for both reconciliation and analysis of your financial history.
 It details account transactions, provides understanding and reconciliation of available balances on specific dates, and provides data for each transaction, including date, concept, and amount.

 Furthermore, this report presents the complete history of released money, covering events such as bank transfers, disputes, refunds, and chargebacks, and highlights settled installments compared to those pending payment.

 > NOTE
 >
+> Note
+>
-> Use the [Release Report Glossary](https://www.mercadopago.com.br/developers/en/docs/checkout-pro/additional-content/reports/released-money/report-use) for technical term reference, if needed.
+> Use the [Releases Report Glossary](https://www.mercadopago.com.br/developers/en/docs/checkout-pro/additional-content/reports/released-money/report-use) for technical term reference, if needed.